 At 7,100+ yards distance off the tee around Sedgefield Country Club is pretty much irrelevant and like most Donald Ross layouts accuracy and precise placement off the tee is important.
 The course layout will suit the player who plots his way around with good course management and a premium on hitting greens in regulation.

-Last year Henrik Stenson captured the Wyndham Championship finishing one stroke ahead of Ollie Schniederjans.
+In 2017 Henrik Stenson captured the Wyndham Championship finishing one stroke ahead of Ollie Schniederjans.
 The tournament was a late addition by the Swede as he needed to reach 15 starts on the PGA Tour to keep his card for the 2017-18 season.

 Stenson carded a final round -6 (64) that included birdies on four of his final six holes.
 His approach play and putting laid the foundation for the victory.
 He finished 3rd for both Strokes Gained Approach-The-Green and Strokes Gained Putting gaining 6.054 and 8.519 strokes respectively against the field average for the week.